Single skating

 Single skating is a discipline of figure skating in which male and female skaters compete individually.
 Men's singles and women's singles (Note: Women were referred to as ladies in ISU regulations and communications until the 2021–22 season.) are governed by the International Skating Union (ISU).
 Figure skating is the oldest winter sport contested at the Olympics, with men's and women's single skating appearing as two of the four figure skating events at the London Games in 1908.

 Single skaters are required to perform two segments in all international competitions, the short program and the free skating program.
-Nathan Chen from the United States holds both the highest single men's short program and free skating scores; Russian skater Kamila Valieva holds both the highest single women's short program and free skating scores.
+Nathan Chen (USA) holds the highest score for combined men's short program and free skating, and Kamila Valieva (Russia) holds the highest combined score for women's short program and free skating.
 Compulsory figures, from which the sport of figure skating gets its name, were a crucial part of the sport for most of its history until the ISU voted to remove them in 1990.

 Single skating has required elements that skaters must perform during a competition and that make up a well-balanced skating program.
 They include jumps (and jump combinations), spins, step sequences, and choreographic sequences.
 The ISU defines a jump element as "an individual jump, a jump combination or a jump sequence".
 The six most common jumps can be divided into two groups: toe jumps (the toe loop, the flip, and the Lutz) and edge jumps (the Salchow, the loop, and the Axel).
 A jump combination, defined as "two (or more) jumps performed in immediate succession".
 There are three basic positions in spins: the camel, the sit spin, and the upright spin.
 Step sequences have been defined as "steps and turns in a pattern on the ice".
 A choreographic sequence, which occurs during the free skating program in singles skating, "consists of any kind of movements like steps, turns, spirals, arabesques, spread eagles, Ina Bauers, hydroblading, any jumps with maximum of 2 revolutions, spins, etc.".

 The required elements must be performed in specific ways, as described by published communications by the ISU, unless otherwise specified.
 The ISU publishes violations and their points values yearly.
 Deductions in singles skating include violations in time, music, and clothing.
 The ISU also describes regulations regarding falls and interruptions.